Blog Nutrition Is Vitamin C Good For Hair? A Detailed Guide

 What Does Vitamin C Do For Hair?

-Vitamin C significantly alleviates hair health and is an essential antioxidant to fight multiple problems.
-Iron deficiency may lead to weakness and hair thinning; this antioxidant ultimately helps with iron absorption (4).
+Vitamin C might improve hair health and is an essential antioxidant to fight oxidative stress.
+Iron deficiency may lead to weakness and hair thinning; this antioxidant also helps with iron absorption (4).

-It also enhances and supports keratin growth, a protein known to make up the structure of the hair, skin, and nails.
-If not present, Keratin helps maintain the strength and integrity of these tissues, which may lead to weakened hair and dull skin.
+It also supports the cells that make keratin, a protein known to make up the structure of the hair, skin, and nails.
+Keratin helps maintain the strength and integrity of these tissues.

-Furthermore, collagen synthesis and antioxidant activity additionally create a strong barrier from hair damage.
-Increasing the intake may also help with various other health aspects, such as maintaining healthy skin and nails.
-It is also known to support cardiovascular health, reduce the risk of heart failure, and enhance the blood vessel’s ability to function accurately (8).
+Furthermore, collagen synthesis and antioxidant activity additionally create a strong healthy hair follicle.
+Promoting collagen synthesis may also help with various other health aspects, such as maintaining healthy skin and nails.
+Its antioxidant activity is also believed to support cardiovascular health and enhance the blood vessel’s ability to function accurately (8).

 Read More: The Benefits Of Vitamin B3 For Skin: Everything You Need To Know